pauluskelvinwiranata/pauluskelvinwiranata.github.io/content/portfolios/guest-book.md

 ### Key Features

 The dynamic web-based Guest Book application provides administrators with tools to manage guest lists and entries efficiently.
-The key features include:
+The key features include :

-### Admin Features
+**Admin Features**

 - Allows administrators to access the system securely.
 - Enables administrators to add, edit, and delete guest book entries.